 Please read the following Complaints Procedure before lodging a complaint.

-- A person bringing a complaint against a publication (namely newspapers, magazines and their websites as well as other digital sites with news content, including blogs characterised by news commentary) must, unless exempted by the Executive Director of the Council, first lodge the complaint in writing with the editor of the publication.
+- A person bringing a complaint against a publication (see member list here) must, unless exempted by the Executive Director of the Council, first lodge the complaint in writing with the editor of the publication.

 - The complaint (to be clearly marked as a letter of complaint) is to be made to the editor, online author or publisher within

 - A complaint about a particular article, within one calendar month of its publication.

 - A complaint arising from a series of articles, within one calendar month of the earlier of the date from which the substance of the complaint would have been reasonably apparent to the complainant, or the publication of the last article in the series.

 - A complaint concerning non-publication of any material, within two calendar months of the date on which the request to publish was received by the publication.

 - A complaint about an online article or blog, within one calendar month of the date of first publication, with the complaint option kept open for two years if the offending article remains uncorrected electronically, or longer at the Chairperson of the Council’s discretion.

 - A complaint which does not arise from the publication or non-publication of any material, within one month of the incident giving rise to the complaint.